 The Best Years of Your Life, for Students & Parents

 Welcome to Bloomington & IU!
 For students, these next few years will be pivotal.
 You're going to learn and grow in so many more ways than you can imagine.
 You're going to build friendships that last a lifetime, and maybe find a special someone to spend that lifetime with.
 You'll find new skills, new hobbies, and a new happiness.
 IU and Bloomington are like a big greenhouse that provides the right climate for growth.

 For the parents, your child is now an IU student, which means they are smart and talented and obviously have great role models.
 This also means they're leaving the nest and moving to a new community.
 Your student is going to have a great time, but the good news is that you will too!
 Bloomington is a magical place where students, residents, and visitors blend together to form a balanced environment with just the right amount youthful enthusiasm and aged wisdom.
 So when you come visit your student, make sure you take some extra time to enjoy yourself too.
 Consider signing up for our events newsletter so you can plan a visit around activities that interest you.

 We've created this section to help students and parents, and anyone new to IU, make the most of their time here.
 It's a selection of helpful tips, things you absolutely must do, and when to do all of this.
 Learn, grow, have fun, and go Hoosiers!

 Indiana University Homecoming is every in October so plan in advance.
-The dates for the next four homecoming weekends are:
+The dates for the next three homecoming weekends are:

 - 2019: October 12, IU vs. Rutgers